floooh/floooh.github.io/_posts/2025-12-01-sokol-vulkan-backend-1.md

 - a function pointer for a destructor function which takes a void* as argument and knows how to destroy that Vulkan object

-All Vulkan objects types which may be referenced in command buffers will not call their `vkDestroy*()` functions directly, but instead add them to the delete-queue that's associated with the currently recorded command buffer.
+All Vulkan object types which may be referenced in command buffers will not call their `vkDestroy*()` functions directly, but instead add them to the delete-queue that's associated with the currently recorded command buffer.
 At the start of a new frame (what 'new frame' actually means is explained down in